 Initial SNAP applications that rejected should not be cancel rejected if the rejection is due to participant error.
 Participant error occurs when a household does not take a required action or does not complete an interview during the original application timeframe and the application rejected.
-The worker should enter a new application using the date the EU complied as the date of the new application.
+The worker should enter a new application using the date the household complied as the date of the new application.

 After rejection, a household that submitted an initial SNAP application has 60 days from the original application date to take the required action or complete an interview before being required to submit a new application.